Umuzi-org/ACN-syllabus/content/projects/kotlin/project-8/getting-data-from-the-internet/_index.md

 - Open app/res/layout/fragment_overview.xml.
 This is the layout for the overview fragment you work with in this project, and it includes the data binding for the view model.
 It imports the OverviewViewModel and then binds the response from the ViewModel to a TextView.
 In later projects, you replace the text view with a grid of images in a RecyclerView.

 - Compile and run the app.
-All you see in the current version of this app is the starter response—"Set the Mars API Response here!"
+All you see in the current version of this app is the starter response - "Set the Mars API Response here!"

 ![](6422831b7bebd55.png)